elastisys/compliantkubernetes-apps/config/schemas/README.md

     - `.fluentd.forwarder.buffer` - "See \[the upstream documentation for reference\]\(\<link\>\), set keys will converted from `camelCase` to `snake_case` as required."
 - Should include a note about which cluster it is applicable, either in schema roots as a general case or in schema leafs as an exception, wrapped in a note GFM alert:
     - For the root of larger schemas, e.g.:
-        - `.dex` - "Dex is installed in the service cluster, therefor this configuration mainly applies there."
+        - `.dex` - "Dex is installed in the service cluster, therefore this configuration mainly applies there."
     - For the leaf of schemas, e.g.:
         - `.dex.subdomain` - "Must be set for both service and workload clusters."